 The foyer is both one of the most important and one of the most overlooked areas in a home.
 It's not hard to see how this space might escape notice in smaller homes where the foyer is barely noticeable.
 But even in homes with grand entryways, this pass-through space often lacks both style and substance.

-And good lighting is one of the best ways to make sure your foyer makes a positive first impression.
-A foyer chandelier lights up the entryway with sophisticated style, but it can be tricky to hang it at the right height.
+It deserves better treatment, though, because the foyer greets you when you come home and welcomes guests when they arrive.
+The foyer should set the tone for the rest of your home.
+Good lighting is one of the best ways to make sure your foyer makes a positive first impression.
+A foyer chandelier lights up the entryway with sophisticated style, but it can be tricky to choose the right size for a foyer chandelier and to hang it at just the right height.

 Interior designers have general guidelines for choosing a chandelier diameter, height, and illumination that is in proportion to a foyer.
 Remember, too, that a foyer chandelier should generally hang in the exact center of the space.

 The Height of the Chandelier Above the Floor

 For design professionals, the rule of thumb is that the bottom of a hanging lighting fixture should be no closer than 7 feet above the floor.
 This design standard also applies to foyers with standard 8-foot-high ceilings, where it means that a hanging fixture if you use one at all, will need to be fairly small to stay at the recommended height.
 Where foyers are taller than this, the chandelier fixture should be elevated accordingly.
 In a single-story foyer where ceilings are 9 to 12 feet high, it is standard practice to elevate the chandelier so its bottom is no closer than 7 feet, 6 inches above the floor.

 Where the foyer is two stories high, the design standard is to place the bottom of the chandelier so it is level with the second story.
 This means that the fixture may be at 8 feet above the floor or even higher.